This post may contain affiliate links.

 - Minimum 2-3 night stay, depending on dates

-- Rigs over 10 years old are subject to inspection by valet escort, and may be declined if not in appropriate condition
+- Rigs over ten years old are subject to inspection by valet escort and may be declined if not in appropriate condition

 Rates at Hilton Head Island Motorcoach Resort

-As you would expect from a premium motorcoach resort, this is not a low price point resort.
-At the time of writing, nightly rates in the winter season (November – February) are $110 for most sites, and $140 for lakefront sites.
+As you would expect from a premium motorcoach resort, this is not a low-price point resort.
+At the time of writing, nightly rates in the winter season (November – February) are $110 for most sites and $140 for lakefront sites.
 Main season (March – October) rates are $120 for most sites and $150 per night for lakefront sites.
 Taxes are on top of these rates.
-Reservations require a 50% up front deposit, some of which is non-refundable regardless of when you cancel.
-Partial refund of deposit is possible depending on how much notice you provide.
+Reservations require a 50% upfront deposit, some of which is non-refundable regardless of when you cancel.
+A partial deposit refund is possible, depending on how much notice you provide.